kwan22/habits/level1.md

 *Present example strats of some rooms, e.g. 2a badeline final, 3a suite final, 4a cliff face last snowball, 5a unraveling final, rescue 2 seeker room, last seeker*

-#### Ignore statistical anomalies
-The "statistical anomaly": taken from the chess series, this refers to a problem that suddenly arises.
-We will follow the same approach: if a strat breaks once during a run, we will chalk it up to a statistical anomaly.
-If we start chronically missing execution, we will perform a deeper investigation and re-evaluate our strat selection.

 #### Useful things-to-know
 These include miscellaneous details about game mechanics that require no technical precision and are easy to save time with.
 This includes skipping cutscenes, confirming deaths, transitions refilling dashes (3a start 1st key, 2k top route), and retrying with keys (shaft, 2500m).